Crinan Canal, Ardrishaig, ArgyllGuest Rating

 - Linen (Single Bed)

-Bed linen is INCLUDED and towels are available for overseas guests only.
+Bed linen and towels are INCLUDED.
 The first £25 of electricity is INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by oil fired central heating (first £25 INCLUDED with any additional payable by meter reading at the end of your stay) and solid fuel stove (starter pack INCLUDED).
-WIFI in INCLUDED subject to provider.
+WiFi is INCLUDED.
 Sorry, pets are not accepted.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).